webmaster-exit-1/webmaster-exit-1/README.md

 <h2>I am a developer and security hobbyist</h2>

+Dev.
+Note: I'm not a pro and any of my repos can changed at any time for any reason.
+So if there is something I did and you like, take it and run with it.
+I program for fun.
+And I hope if whatever I did, may inspire you to make something too.

 I make stuff and mess around with many things.

 Checkout my site/blog/webdev area. <br>